 Financial Analysts Journal Fourth Quarter 2018

-This In Practice piece gives a practitioner’s perspective on the article “Buffett’s Alpha,” by Andrea Frazzini, David Kabiller, and Lasse Heje Pedersen, published in the Fourth Quarter 2018 issue of the Financial Analysts Journal.
+This In Practice piece gives a practitioner’s perspective on the article “Fundamentals of Value versus Growth Investing and an Explanation for the Value Trap,” by Stephen Penman and Francesco Reggiani, published in the Fourth Quarter 2018 issue of the Financial Analysts Journal.

 What’s the Investment Issue?